Skip to Content

 How to hang garland on your staircase for $20 with this DIY | Building Bluebird #christmasdecor #vintage #holiday

-I did purchase one bunch of the round eucalyptus leaves and snipped off each branch.
-This gave me 5 stems of the eucalyptus to add throughout the garland.
+I purchased one bunch of the round eucalyptus leaves from a local craft store and snipped off each branch.
+This gave me 5 stems of the faux eucalyptus to add throughout the garland.

 Centerpiece for Thanksgiving dinner with magnolia branches | Building Bluebird